Warblefly/MultimediaTools-mingw-w64/README.md

 # MultimediaTools-mingw-w64
-Scripts and patches to compile many multimedia utilities, including FFmpeg, with mingw-w64 for 64-bit Windows
+Scripts and patches to cross-compile, for Windows 64-bit, many multimedia utilities, including FFmpeg, OpenDCP and all the BBC Avid-compatible MXF utilities.

 # Tools Included
-By these scripts, you can compile static versions, ready to run on 64-bit Windows, of:
+By these scripts, you can compile binaries, ready to run on 64-bit Windows, of up-to-date:

 * FFmpeg including the kitchen sink (libfdk_aac, frei0r plugins and others not normally included)
 * sox